Malenea/CodingStyle/README.md

 }
 ```

+### Usage of .leading / .trailing / .natural

+Prefer using `.leading`/`.trailing`/`.natural`, for both constraints and text alignements instead of using `.left`/`.right`, unless you do
+have a requirement of sticking it to the desired side.
+This will allow to automatically format both views or text accordingly to Locale.
+On arabic and japanese phones for example, views and texts
+will align to the right edge.

 ### Usage of return

 If the method or computed property is made of a single expression, you can now avoid using the `return` statement as it is implicitly implied.